 Hopedale Moravian Mission Complex

-The Hopedale Moravian Mission Complex is home to the oldest and largest continuously used Moravian buildings in Labrador.
+The Mission Complex in Hopedale is home to the oldest and largest continuously used Moravian buildings in Labrador.
 Designated a National Historic Site of Canada, the original mission settlement was constructed in 1782.

-Today stands seven buildings built by the Moravians in their unique and appealing architectural style.
-Hopedale Mission Complex is one of the most cherished sites in all of Newfoundland and Labrador to visit.
+Today, stands seven buildings built by the Moravians in their unique and appealing architectural style.